Quantum Approaches to Consciousness

 With the exception of Eccles’ idea of mental causation, the approach by Beck and Eccles essentially focuses on brain states and brain dynamics.
 In this respect, Beck (2001, 109f) states explicitly that “science cannot, by its very nature, present any answer to […] questions related to the mind”.
 Nevertheless, their biophysical approach may open the door to controlled speculation about mind-matter relations.

-This is a sophisticated mechanism that calls for empirical tests.
-One of them would be to modify the phosphorus spin dynamics within the Posner molecules.
+This is a sophisticated mechanism, whose physics has been studied in detail by Yunger Halpern and Crosson (2019) and by Adams and Petruccione (2020).
+A posible empirical test would be to modify the phosphorus spin dynamics within the Posner molecules.
 For instance, replacing Ca by different Li isotopes with different nuclear spins gives rise to different decoherence times, affecting postsynaptic activity.
 Corresponding evidence has been shown in animals (Sechzer et al. 1986, Krug et al. 2019).
 In fact, lithium is known to be efficacious in tempering manic phases in patients with bipolar disorder.

 3.5 Penrose and Hameroff: Quantum Gravity and Microtubuli